AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Methodology

 \subsection{Predictor and Pre-training Objectives}

 As shown in Fig.~\ref{fig:overview}, we learn semantic representations from AaPE and the ViT encoder using a teacher-student framework following EAT~\cite{eat-24}.
 The teacher parameters are updated as an EMA of the student, stop-gradient is applied to teacher outputs, and the predictor operates only on the student side.
-Our predictor is a stack of three cross-attention blocks~\cite{crossmae-24} to facilitate training, each comprising multi-head cross-attention and a position-wise MLP.
+Our predictor replaces the CNN-based predictor in EAT~\cite{eat-24} with a stack of three cross-attention blocks~\cite{crossmae-24} to facilitate training, each comprising multi-head cross-attention and a position-wise MLP.
 During prediction, mask tokens act as queries and attend only to visible tokens (used as keys and values); there is no attention among mask tokens.
 This design enables efficient training and demonstrates that cross-attention is effective in the original MAE framework~\cite{crossmae-24} as well as within a teacher-student framework.
-We optimize three complementary objectives: a masked-prediction objective, an utterance-level alignment objective, and a contrastive regularization term.
+We optimize three complementary objectives: a masked-prediction objective, a clip-level alignment objective, and a contrastive regularization term.
 We generate $M$ masked views per input sample during pre-training.
-The training framework and masking strategy are detailed in Section~\ref{sec:training_setup}.
+The training framework and masking strategy are detailed in Sec.~\ref{sec:training_setup}.

-\textbf{Masked Prediction Objective.} The masking loss $\mathcal{L}_m$ encourages reconstruction of latent patch representations by minimizing the L2 distance between the predictor’s outputs on mask tokens and teacher-provided targets.
+\textbf{Masked Prediction Objective.}\quad The masking loss $\mathcal{L}_m$ encourages reconstruction of latent patch representations by minimizing the L2 distance between the predictor’s outputs on mask tokens and teacher-provided targets.
 Consistent with EAT~\cite{eat-24}, the teacher omits a class token.
+We use outputs from all teacher layers to form the pooled teacher targets.
 We construct the teacher pooled tokens as follows.
 In each teacher layer, instance normalization is applied per token and per sample across the embedding dimension, without learnable affine parameters.
 These normalized tokens are then averaged across layers, followed by layer normalization across the embedding dimension, also without learnable affine parameters.
 The loss $\mathcal{L}_m$ is computed only on the masked tokens, as the cross-attention predictor uses them as queries.